 Jeremy’s musical trajectory evolves in multiple directions.
 As a restless artist who seeks out unconventional sources for inspiration, his compositional and performance style has promoted the development of a distinct musical identity.
 His conceptual extension of two different art forms – composed and improvised music – has led to extensive experimenting and theorising on accepted notions of communication and tension.

-His eight released albums as both leader and co-leader indicate his broad perspectives on musical styles, drawing from artists as such as Fela Kuti, Bob Marley, Karaikudi Mani, The Roots and Astor Piazzola to merge with his deep respect for the jazz tradition.
+His released albums as both leader and co-leader indicate his broad perspectives on musical styles, drawing from artists as such as Fela Kuti, Bob Marley, Morton Feldman, Karaikudi Mani, The Roots, Olivier Messiaen, Igor Stravinsky and Astor Piazzola to merge with his deep respect for the jazz tradition.
 This searching for identity and meaning in music never equates to over intellectualism, but challenges to seek out evolution and beauty.

 The media has reported that ‘his compositions stand out from the pack’ (SMH), ‘is developing into a significant Australian voice’ (Jazz-Planet.com), and that ‘his playing shows subtle glimpses of a mature master’ (The Australian).

-As a composer, Jeremy has written and received commissions from the Kuring-gai Philharmonic Orchestra, SSO Fellowship, Sirens Big Band and Compass Quartet.
-His 2011 work ‘River Meeting Suite’ on the Compass Quartet album ‘Ode to an Auto Rickshaw’ was a finalist in the 2012 Art Awards for Best Jazz Work.
+Besides writing for his own projects, Jeremy has also composed for Ensemble Offspring, the Sydney Conservatorium’s Modern Music Ensemble and Jazz Orchestra, saxophonist Nick Russoniello, Acacia Quartet, Compass Quartet, Ku-ring-gai Philharmonic Orchestra, Sydney Symphony Orchestra Fellowship and Sirens Big Band.
+His 2011 work ‘River Meeting Suite’ on the Compass Quartet album ‘Ode to an Auto Rickshaw’ was a finalist in the 2012 APRA/MCA Art Music Awards for Best Jazz Work.
+Jeremy was also a finalist for the 2013 APRA/MCA Art Music Awards for Excellence in Jazz.